-With all the ready to drink products flooding the market these days, you’d think that people are drinking a lot more.
+With all the RTD infusions flooding the market these days, you’d think that people are imbibing a lot more these days.
 But according to a top CEO in the beverage industry, consumers are drinking the same amount as they always did.
 Now they’re way more demanding about what’s in the mix.
-And because “Nearly everyone makes their product in one of 30 U.S. co-packing plants,” says Rabbi Yitzchok Mincer, OU Kosher RC.
-“OU Kosher supervision has a presence in almost all of them.”
-So most of these new products are kosher beverages.

 Today’s consumers are looking for products with “clean labels,” that offer a more natural, healthful, organic and functional drink.
-Both established and new companies are answering the consumer’s call for healthier choices.
+Based on the course both established and new companies are taking, they’re quickly heeding the consumer’s call for healthier choices.

 “Now everyone wants not only low calorie, but also natural flavor and sweeteners,” says Rabbi Eli Eleff, OU Kosher Rabbinic Coordinator.
 “This is going on throughout the food industry.”

 In 2007, Coca-Cola Company purchased Glaceau, the maker of Vitaminwater, Fruitwater, energy drink called Vitaminenergy, as well as Smartwater, enhanced with electrolytes.

 Another key player in carbonated beverages, Shasta, the company that introduced ready-to-drink soda in a can back in the 1950’s, has added Rip It energy drink, Clear Fruit fruit-flavored water beverage, Everfresh juice drinks, LaCroix sparkling water, and Mega Sport to its production roster.

 All these health-promoting recipes are keeping copackers across the country in a word – beverage-busy.